microsoft/microsoft-ui-xaml/dev/AnimatedIcon/Docs/MultiStateSegmentLookupProposal.md

-Animated Icon is initially being published With a single state proprety, which has the benefit of being very simple for state lookups.
+Animated Icon is initially being published With a single state property, which has the benefit of being very simple for state lookups.
 However it is possible that there is a control that wants to use animated icon across multiple orthogonal visual state groups.
 This is an issue because it isn't possible to tell what state StateGroup1 is in while StateGroup2 is changing.
-If this ends up being required we would likely need to add a second (or even third) state property to animated icon to accomodate these state groups.
+If this ends up being required we would likely need to add a second (or even third) state property to animated icon to accommodate these state groups.
 This doc describes what that multi state API would look like.
 To make the discussion more concrete we will focus on an example using ToggleSwitch.
 However this is of course extensible to other controls and states.

 ## ToggleSwitch Example
 ```xml